 - Are you willing to put happiness above money?
 According to psychological researchers, earning more than $75,000 per year (adjusted for local COL) doesn’t contribute to the average American’s overall level of emotional well-being.
 While not every dream job comes with a pay cut, some do; others may require substantial education or relocation costs.

-If you’re interested in reading more about landing your dream job, my friend Whitney Johnson has a new book out titled Dare, Dream, Do: Remarkable Things Happen When You Dare to Dream, which is available at bookstores nationwide, as well as on all major online retailers, including Amazon, B&N, and Indiebound.
+If you’re interested in reading more about how to find your dream job, my friend Whitney Johnson has a new book out titled Dare, Dream, Do: Remarkable Things Happen When You Dare to Dream, which is available at bookstores nationwide, as well as on all major online retailers, including Amazon, B&N, and Indiebound.

 Talkback: Are you working at your dream job, or is it “just a job”?
 How would you answer the five questions above?
-Are you willing to do what it takes to start pursuing your dream job?
+Are you willing to do what it takes to find your dream job?

 Passion is not something you are born with, yet it defines who you are.
 Developed from a combination of your interests, your inspirations, and whatever truly motivates and excites you, you are the only one who can decide what you are genuinely passionate about.

 How intense your passion is towards something directly correlates to the level of fulfillment you get from doing that task.
 This is why those who are truly passionate about what they do don’t think of work as “work.”

 How would you rate your level of passion in your job?

 If your current job is leaving you burned out, tired, and exhausted at the end of the day, think about what you like to do outside of work—your hobbies or interests.
 Studies suggest that 65% of people do not like their current job.
 Money can be one of the biggest limitations to finding your true passion, especially when you’ve got to put food on the table.